deanshub/cacher/README.md

 ### Using a .cacher hint file

-You can create a `.cacher.yaml` file in your project to customize caching behavior.
+You can create a `.cacher` file in your project to customize caching behavior.
 Cacher will automatically look for this file in the current directory and its parent directories.

 #### Basic Configuration